 and b

-are parameters of the lambda expression, they are created when the lambda is called and destroyed after the lambda execution ends
+are the parameters of the lambda expression, they are created when the lambda is called and destroyed after the lambda executes.

-- Capture by value: Even if external variables are destroyed after a lambda call, the lambda still holds a copy of the external variable.
-Therefore, the copy inside the lambda can be used safely, even if the external variable no longer exists.
+- Value Capture: Even if the external variable is destroyed after the lambda call, the lambda internally still holds a copy of the external variable.
+Therefore, the copy within the lambda can be safely used even if the external variable no longer exists.

 int x = 10;